-This option is available for students wishing to specialize in an area not covered by an existing minor.
+This option is available for undergraduate students wishing to specialize in an area not covered by an existing minor.
 It consists of 12 to 15 hours of courses 200 or above and will be proposed by the student in consultation with the faculty advisor and approved by the area associate dean.
 Approval for such minors will include consideration of how the choice of courses supports the stated academic goals of the student.

-Integrative Studies Requirements for BA, BFA, and BS Degrees
+Integrative Studies (General Education) Requirements for BA, BFA, and BS Degrees

-In keeping with the major objective of the college, to provide a liberal arts education within the framework of the Christian faith, each candidate for the BA, BFA, and BS degree is required to take a stipulated package of integrative studies courses unless given graduation credit and/or advanced standing on the basis of advanced placement or standardized departmental tests.
+In keeping with the major objective of the college, to provide a liberal arts education within the framework of the Christian faith, each candidate for the BA, BFA, and BS degree is required to take a stipulated package of integrative studies (general education) courses unless given graduation credit and/or advanced standing on the basis of advanced placement or standardized departmental tests.
 (Graduation credit and/or advanced standing are contingent on a favorable review of the examination papers by Houghton faculty members.)
-Students also need to meet a required number of liberal arts credits for their specific degree (93 for the BA, 62 for the BS, and 32 for the BFA).
+Students also need to meet a required number of liberal arts credits for their specific degree (93 for the BA, 63for the BS, and 32 for the BBA, BFA, and BMUS).